 To propagate this plant, find the crown (set of 2-3 stems together) and separate them carefully from one another.
 Tickle the roots and pull apart to divide and repot with the same type of soil mixture used with the mother plant.

 If you are going to divide and conquer this plant, why not try some hydroponic planting?
-To do this, take the section of the plant and wash the roots off.
+To do this type of Peace Lily care indoors, take the section of the plant and wash the roots off.
 Remove all soil on the roots until white roots are showing.
 You can do this by preparing a bucket of tap water (that has set out for at least 24 hours to dissipate the chemicals).
 Carefully swish the plant's roots back and forth in the water to loosen the soil.
 Pick off any remaining soil bits and trim the roots to 2-3 inches long on a 4-6" potted plant.
 Cut off any browning roots at this time too.
 Don't worry about killing your plant, because these are very forgiving and resilient.
 Use a clear vase and fill the bottom layer with clean glass marbles, pebbles, or colorful small rocks.
 Add the plant next, then lightly layer more of the same on the roots to stabilize them.
 Fill the vase up to the root ball but not above.
 Keep it out of direct sunlight, so algae don’t form.
 Replenish with more water as needed using filtered, bottled, or distilled water.
 This can be a chic alternative to the typical soil version of indoor plantings.
-Some even add colorful betta fish to the clear vase, to help nourish this plant!
+Some even add colorful beta fish to the clear vase, to help add to your Peace Lily care!
 You may want to clean and replenish with new water every couple of months if it becomes murky.

 Use a moist cloth to remove any dust accumulation on the leaves.
 Refrain from using spray leaf shine; this may prevent the stomata's (cell structure) exchange of carbon dioxide and water in the air; thus, harming the plant.